Bpowell5184/ToDoList-309/userstories.md

 As a <type of user> I want <desired behavior/action> so that <benefit/justification/value>.
+(Main Author)

 1. As a student, I want to add tasks to my to do list tracker so I can stay accountable and remember what homework I need to complete.
+(Brandon)
 ---
 2. As a student, I want to be able to complete tasks on my to do list so I can keep track of uncompleted work and declutter my list.
 ---